jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

       (BA) the large rental development test:
       (C) the non-residential use test:
       (D) the incidental residential use test; or
-    (ii) the benefit to New Zealand test is met:
+    (ii) the benefit to New Zealand test is met; or (iii) if the applicant relies on a qualifying investor visa in accordance with section 19E, the national interest test is met:
-  (c) if the relevant land is sensitive (but not residential) land,—
+  (c) if the relevant land is or includes farm land (but not residential land),—ExampleThe relevant land is all farm land.
     (i) the relevant overseas person is, or (if that person is not an individual) each of the individuals with control of the relevant overseas person is, a New Zealand citizen, ordinarily resident in New Zealand, or intending to reside in New Zealand indefinitely; or
     (ii) the benefit to New Zealand test is met:
-  (d) if the relevant land is residential land but is not described in paragraph (b),—
+  (d) if the relevant land is residential land but is not described in paragraph (b),—ExampleThe relevant land is residential land exceeding 0.4 hectares on Waiheke Island.
     (i) the commitment to reside in New Zealand test is met; or (ii) the benefit to New Zealand test is met:
-  (e) if the relevant land is not described in paragraphs (b) to (d), the benefit to New Zealand test is met:
+  (e) if some relevant land is residential and some or all is sensitive for some other reason, the benefit to New Zealand test is met:ExampleThe relevant land is a mix of sensitive (but not residential) land and residential land.
+See the example in section 16B.
+  (f) if the relevant land is used exclusively, or nearly exclusively, for forestry activities and includes residential land, the national interest test is met:
-  (f) if the relevant land is or includes farm land, before a transaction is entered into with the relevant overseas person, the farm land or section 12 interest has been offered for acquisition on the open market to persons who are not overseas persons as required by the regulations (but see section 20):
+  (g) if the relevant land is or includes farm land, before a transaction is entered into with the relevant overseas person, the farm land or section 12 interest has been offered for acquisition on the open market to persons who are not overseas persons as required by the regulations (but see section 18B):
-  (g) if the overseas investment in sensitive land is a transaction of national interest, the Minister has not declined consent to the transaction (see section 20C).
+  (h) if the overseas investment in sensitive land is a transaction of national interest, the national interest test is met under section 19(b) or (c):ExampleResidential land is being acquired by a non-NZ government investor.
+  (i) if the relevant land is not described in paragraphs (b) to (f), the national interest test is met.ExampleThe land is neither residential land nor farm land.
 (2)
-(3) The investor test does not apply to an overseas investment in sensitive land if either of the following circumstances applies:
+(3) The investor test does not apply to an overseas investment in sensitive land if any of the following circumstances applies:
   (a) Circumstance 1:
     (i) the application for consent is under the commitment to reside in New Zealand test only; and (ii) the relevant land is residential (but not otherwise sensitive) land: